slrvv/Cut_n_tag_pipeline_BRIGHTER1/pipeline/README.md

 # CUT & TAG pipeline

 This is a Cut & Tag processing pipeline for the R-loop identification project collaboration between the Kinkley lab & Vingron Lab.
-The raw data was produced by Serkan Meydaneri.
+The raw data was produced by Celeste Franconi.
 The pipeline's goal is to produce BigWig files and Peak files from the raw Cut & Tag data.

-The pipeline consists of modules (bash files for each task) that are then called by a main script `cut_and_tag_pipeline.sh`.
+The pipeline consists of modules (bash files for each task) that are then called by a main script `cut_and_tag_pipeline.sh` or `cut_and_tag_pipeline_AmpR.sh`.
 The modules are:

 1. Quality Control: Apply FastQC to the data `1_QC_Preprocessing.sh`.